-Tuition, fees, and all other university charges incurred prior to or at registration are due and payable by August 14 for the fall semester and January 2 for the spring semester.
-All charges incurred after classes begin are due and payable in full by the last day of the month in which they are billed to the student.
-If payment is not made within that time, cancellation of V-Net (long distance telephone) access for campus residents may result and additional charges to campus dining or flexible-spending accounts may be prohibited.
+Tuition, fees, and all other university charges incurred prior to or at registration are due and payment must be received by August 19 for the fall semester and January 4 for the spring semester.
+All charges incurred after classes begin are due and payment must be received in full by the last business day of the month in which they are billed to the student.
+If payment is not made within that time, Commodore Cash and Meal Money may not be available and your classes may be canceled.
+Visit vanderbilt.edu/stuaccts for payment options.

-Students/guarantors will be responsible for payment of all costs, including reasonable attorney fees and collection agency fees, incurred by the university in collecting monies owed to the university.
-The university will assess a \$25 fee for any check returned by the bank and reserves the right to invoke the laws of the State of Tennessee governing bad checks.
+Students/Guarantors will be responsible for payment of all costs, including reasonable attorney fees and collection agency fees, incurred by the university in collecting monies owed to the university.
+The university will assess a \$25.00 fee for any check or e-payment returned by the bank and reserves the right to invoke the laws of the State of Tennessee governing bad check laws.